Zain-Lam/Obsidian/6 - full notes/What is a Rational Function.md

 TD: YEAR1::TERM1::MA151 Algebra 1::02 Sets and Binary Operations
 Q: What is a _rational function_?
+?
-A: a polynomial over a polynomial
+A:a polynomial over a polynomial
 <!--ID: 1736266581567-->